llamaxyz/llama-periphery/docs/token-voting/token-voting-module.md

 Quorum is calculated using the amount of `For` votes. `Abstain` votes do not count towards the quorum.

-The vote or veto has passed when the quorum is met, and the `For` votes surpass the `Against` votes.
+The vote or veto has passed when the quorum is met, and the `For` votes are greater than the `Against` votes.

 ### Submitting Results